-Among the many historic services and events that have taken place at the cathedral are: celebrations at the end of World Wars I and II; the burial of President Wilson; funerals for Presidents Eisenhower, Reagan, and Ford; the burials of Helen Keller and her companion, Anne Sullivan, inside the cathedral; the Rev. Dr. Martin Luther King, Jr.’s final sermon; a round-the-clock prayer vigil in the Holy Spirit Chapel when Iranians held American hostages captive, and a service attended by the hostages upon their release; and President Bush’s National Prayer and Remembrance service on September 14, 2001, following the cataclysm of September 11.
+Among the many historic events that have taken place at the cathedral are celebrations at the end of World Wars I and II; the burial of President Wilson; funerals for presidents Eisenhower, Reagan, Ford, and George H. W. Bush; the burials of Helen Keller and her companion, Anne Sullivan; the Rev. Dr. Martin Luther King, Jr.’s final sermon; a round-the-clock prayer vigil when Iranians held American hostages captive, and a service attended by the hostages upon their release; and President Bush’s National Prayer and Remembrance service on September 14, 2001, following the cataclysm of September 11.

-The best way to explore the cathedral is to take a 30-minute guided highlights tour (the tour is included in your admission price); the tours leave continually from the west end of the nave.
-You can also walk through on your own, using a self-guiding brochure available in several languages.
+You can walk through and explore the cathedral on your own, using a complimentary self-guiding brochure available in several languages or a purchased audio guide.
 Allow additional time to tour the grounds and to visit the Pilgrim Observation Gallery ★, where 70 windows provide panoramic views of Washington and its surroundings.
 Among the most popular special-interest tours are the Tuesday and Wednesday afternoon Tour and Tea events, which start at 1:30pm with an in-depth look at the cathedral and conclude in the Observation Gallery with a lovely “afternoon tea,” in both the British and literal sense—you’re sitting in the cradle of one of the highest points in Washington, gazing out, while noshing on scones and Devon cream.
 The cost is $36 per person, and reservations are required.
-Call tel.
-202/537-2228 or book online at https://tix.cathedral.org.
+Check online to see which special-interest tours and events are available.